-- Contraindications: - ${\odot}$ All oral anticoagulants in class are contraindicated in active pathological bleeding. - COUMADIN, ELIQUIS, JANTOVEN, PRADAXA and XARELTO also have contraindications in patients with a severe hypersensitivity to any component of the products. - o PRADAXA has an additional contraindication in patients with mechanical prosthetic heart valves. - COUMADIN and JANTOVEN are contraindicated in patients with hemorrhagic tendencies or blood dyscrasias, recent or contemplated surgery of the central nervous system (CNS) or eye, or traumatic surgery resulting in large open surfaces, threatened abortion, eclampsia, preeclampsia, unsupervised patients with conditions associated with potential high level of non-compliance, spinal puncture, other diagnostic or therapeutic procedures with the potential for uncontrollable bleeding, major regional or lumbar block anesthesia, malignant hypertension, or bleeding tendencies associated with active ulceration, overt bleeding of the GI, genitourinary, or respiratory tract, CNS hemorrhage, cerebral aneurysms, dissecting aorta, bacterial endocarditis, pericarditis, or pericardial effusions. - A boxed warning exists for: - PRADAXA, XARELTO, SAVAYSA, and ELIQUIS with regards to the increased risk of thrombotic events when prematurely discontinuing therapy without adequate continuous anticoagulation.
-Also, treatment with these agents increases the risk of epidural or spinal hematoma which may cause long-term or permanent paralysis in patients receiving neuraxial anesthesia or undergoing spinal puncture.
-The optimal timing between the administration of PRADAXA, XARELTO, SAVAYSA, or ELIQUIS and neuraxial procedures is not known. - SAVAYSA should not be used in NVAF patients with CrCL > 95 mL/min.
+- Contraindications: - o All oral anticoagulants in class are contraindicated in active pathological bleeding. - BEVYXXA, COUMADIN, ELIQUIS, JANTOVEN, PRADAXA and XARELTO also have contraindications in patients with a severe hypersensitivity to any component of the products. - PRADAXA has an additional contraindication in patients with mechanical prosthetic heart valves; additionally, the indication for BEVYXXA has a limitation of use in patients with prosthetic heart valves as this population has not been studied. - OCOUMADIN and JANTOVEN are contraindicated in patients with hemorrhagic tendencies or blood dyscrasias, recent or contemplated surgery of the central nervous system (CNS) or eye, or traumatic surgery resulting in large open surfaces, threatened abortion, eclampsia, preeclampsia, unsupervised patients with conditions associated with potential high level of non-compliance, spinal puncture, other diagnostic or therapeutic procedures with the potential for uncontrollable bleeding, major regional or lumbar block anesthesia, malignant hypertension, or bleeding tendencies associated with active ulceration, overt bleeding of the GI, genitourinary, or respiratory tract, CNS hemorrhage, cerebral aneurysms, dissecting aorta, bacterial endocarditis, pericarditis, or pericardial effusions. - A boxed warning exists for: - PRADAXA, XARELTO, SAVAYSA, and ELIQUIS with regards to the increased risk of thrombotic events when prematurely discontinuing therapy without adequate continuous anticoagulation.
+BEVYXXA, or treatment with the aforementioned agents, increases the risk of epidural or spinal hematoma which may cause long-term or permanent paralysis in patients receiving neuraxial anesthesia or undergoing spinal puncture.
+The optimal timing between the administration of PRADAXA, SAVAYSA, or ELIQUIS and neuraxial procedures is not known. - SAVAYSA should not be used in NVAF patients with CrCL > 95 mL/min.
 In trials, these patients had an increased rate of ischemic stroke with SAVAYSA 60 mg once daily compared to patients treated with warfarin. - COUMADIN and JANTOVEN may cause major or fatal bleeding.
 Drugs, dietary changes, and other factors affect INR levels achieved with COUMADIN or JANTOVEN therapy.
 Regular monitoring of INR in all patients is recommended. - Warnings/Precautions: - Warnings and precautions for all agents within the oral anticoagulant class include an increased risk of serious or potentially fatal bleeding (including hemorrhage).
 Patients should be evaluated for signs and symptoms of blood loss or thrombotic events when treated with oral anticoagulants. - Additional warnings and precautions for the TSOACs (ELIQUIS, PRADAXA, SAVAYSA, and XARELTO) include a risk of thrombotic events (including stroke) after premature discontinuation, use is not recommended in patients with heart valves (ie, prosthetic, bioprosthetic, mechanical valves, or moderate to severe mitral stenosis), and an increased risk of long-term or permanent paralysis from an epidural or spinal hematoma when neuraxial anesthesia or spinal/epidural puncture is employed in patients treated with an antithrombotic agent. - ELIQUIS and XARELTO have a warning and precaution that use is not recommended acutely as an alternative to unfractionated heparin in patients with PE who present with hemodynamic instability or receive thrombolysis or pulmonary embolectomy. - COUMADIN, JANTOVEN, and XARELTO has a warning and precaution in pregnant women due to the potential for obstetric hemorrhage.
 XARELTO may also cause emergent delivery.
-COUMADIN and JANTOVEN are contraindicated during pregnancy; however, the benefits may outweigh the risks in pregnant patients with mechanical heart valves at high risk of thromboembolism.
+COUMADIN and JANTOVEN are contraindicated during pregnancy; however, the benefits may outweigh the risks in pregnant patients with mechanical heart valves at high risk of thromboembolism. - BEVYXXA and XARELTO have a warning and precaution of use in renal impairment.
+XARELTO has a warning and precaution of use in hepatic impairment; additionally, BEVYXXA is not recommended for use in these patients.